nativeanish/Twitter-Dapp/README.md

  ```

  The above code states that there is a function named `createTweet` which takes a string as a parameter and is also available publicly that could be called with the Contract and returns a true variable as return type.
-Let's write some more code onto the `createTweet` function for creating Tweet on the celo blockchain network and logging the `Tweeting` event that was created in chapter 5.
+Let's write some more code onto the `createTweet` function for creating Tweet on the celo blockchain network and logging the `Tweeting` event.

  ```